endlessm/eos-build-meta/doc/overview/signing.md

 ## Signing the OSTree commit

-The final OSTree commit is built in `eos/repo.bst`.
+The final OSTree commit is built in `repo.bst`.
 At this point it isn't signed.

 In local builds using the Makefile, the user needs to run `make ostree-gpg` the first time they build.
 This creates a new PGP keypair.
-The `update-ostree` make target then calls `utils/update-repo.sh`, which checks out the `eos/repo.bst` artifact and imports it into the local OSTree repo `./ostree-repo`.
+The `update-ostree` make target then calls `utils/update-repo.sh`, which checks out the `repo.bst` artifact and imports it into the local OSTree repo `./ostree-repo`.
 The commit in `ostree-repo.bst` is signed with the local private key.

 When deploying a locally built OSTree stage, the public part of the key is